wavemaker/docs/learn/react-native/performance-measurment.md

 ---
-title: "Performance Measurement"
+title: "Optimizing Performance Measurement for React Native App"
 id: "performance-measurement"
 sidebar_label: "Performance Measurement"
 ---
 ---

-## Performance Measurement

 Measuring the performance of a mobile application is crucial for ensuring optimal user experience and functionality.
 It enables developers to identify and rectify issues promptly, safeguarding user satisfaction and retention.